geothack/ShadowMappingOpenGL/README.md

-An example pf shadow mapping in opengl!
+An example of shadow mapping in opengl!

 TO build the project you will need CMake.